-- 1. Established procedures for adoption of reporting cycles, criteria for a complete semi-annual report, and steps to be taken when a recipient fails to submit a completed report, consistent with procedures currently used in quarterly reporting. - 2.
-Provided that rules and procedures governing reporting for food stamps and CalWORKs be consistent with federal food stamp rules and procedures for simplified reporting.
+- 1. Establishes procedures for adoption of reporting cycles, criteria for a complete semi-annual report, and steps to be taken when a recipient fails to submit a completed report, consistent with procedures currently used in quarterly reporting. - 2.
+Provides that rules and procedures governing reporting for food stamps and CalWORKs be consistent with federal food stamp rules and procedures for simplified reporting.

-Assembly Human Services (5-2) Assembly Appropriations (12-5) Assembly Floor (47-32) Senate Human Services (3-2) Senate Appropriations (Held on Suspense)
+Assembly Human Services (5-2)

+Assembly Appropriations (12-5)

+Assembly Floor (47-32)

+Assembly Health (16-0)

+Assembly concurrence (77-0)